martineckardt/anydao-ui/README.md

 - They may either hold the governance on a single chain and require all the governance toke holders to move their tokens to the governance chain
 - They have independet governance on each chain.
 This may result in communities deciding differently on proposals and have the protocolls on the chains drift apart.

+# Solution
+Enable cross-chain governance to make it possible to vote on the same proposals from different chains.

 # Infrastructure
 To enable cross-chain communication we used [LayerZero](https://layerzero.network/).
 Some of the functionality is mocked.